 - Arran Peated (2020) 60.4% – 1st batch from a peated bourbon barrel, bottled by hand on 3 September 2020 at Lagg Distillery, purchased for GBP 30 for a 200 ml bottle (approx EUR 100 for a 700ml)

-And with that, decision made, minis filled, packages dispatched, balance remaining in bottles sent to one of our Whisky Ladies who offered to host a few able to join in person – socially distanced – in her large living room.
+And with that, the decision was made, minis filled, packages dispatched, the balance remaining in bottles sent to one of our Whisky Ladies who offered to host a few able to join in person – socially distanced – in her large living room.
 How lovely!

 Notes to come – both here and on the Whisky Ladies of Mumbai‘s blog!

 From time to time, you can also find other whisky-related updates and activities on: